spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### nil set_lut(optional<[TEXTURE](#TEXTURE)> texture_id, [LAYER](#LAYER) layer)

-Force the LUT texture for the given layer (or both) until it is reset Pass `nil` in the first parameter to reset
+Force the LUT texture for the given layer (or both) until it is reset.
+Pass `nil` in the first parameter to reset

 ## Theme functions